-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.